dymmond/esmerald/docs/en/docs/configurations/staticfiles.md

 This will make sure you keep the settings clean, separated and without a bloated **Esmerald** instance.

 ## Multiple directories and multiple pathes

+Imagine, for example, you have multiple directories you would like to access including a `node_modules/` one.
-You have e.g. a node_modules directory you have to include?
-You can do so by passing multiple `StaticFilesConfig` configurations.
+This is possible do do it by passing multiple `StaticFilesConfig` configurations and shown below:

 ```python
 {!> ../../../docs_src/configurations/staticfiles/example_multiple.py!}